 Protect Democracy is seeking a Policy Advocate who is passionate about protecting our democracy to develop policy solutions and strategically organize coalitions to defend and strengthen democratic norms and institutions.
-The Policy Advocate will lead our efforts to influence the Hill and executive branch oversight bodies (and in some cases state-level policymakers) through direct outreach, coalition building, and collaboration with grassroots groups.
+The Policy Advocate will lead our efforts to influence the 2020 Presidential candidates, congressional offices, and executive branch oversight bodies (and in some cases state-level policymakers) through direct outreach, coalition building, and collaboration with grassroots groups.

 - Build coalitions of leaders and organizations in support of strategic campaigns to protect our democracy, including a campaign to convince candidates and elected officials in both parties to adopt an agenda for strengthening our democracy;

 - Collaborate with other organizations, including supporting the work of grassroots groups;

 - Collaborate with our legal team to develop advocacy campaigns that will support our legal work through strategic organizing initiatives;

 - Collaborate with our communications team to develop communications strategies to strategically amplify our lobbying and organizing work;

 - Design, hire, and build a growing team to execute this work;

 - Contribute as a leader to the overall development of the organization across all areas.